quantumlib/Cirq/docs/dev/modules.md

 dev_tools/packaging/produce-package.sh ./dist `./dev_tools/packaging/generate-dev-version-id.sh`
 ```

-Packages are versioned together, share the exact same version, and released together.
+Packages are versioned together, share the same version number, and are released together.

 ## Setting up a new module